oikos-cash/oikos-docs-bsc/content/libraries/index.md

 To query data historically, a few options are available:

-1. Use our [synthetix-data](synthetix-data.md) library, which abstracts away the various subgraphs Synthetix uses, exposing query and subscription endpoints for a variety of use-case.
+1. Use our [oikos-data](oikos-data.md) library, which abstracts away the various subgraphs Oikos uses, exposing query and subscription endpoints for a variety of use-case.

 2. Query our subgraphs directly via our various subgraphs which are listed [here](../historical-data.md#subgraphs).

 3. Query using the `{ blockTag: <Number> }` option to get state at a previous block (note the call will fail if the contract was not deployed at the block).
 Note: usage of this feature of `ethers` and `web3` requires a provider that is a full archive node.
 [Infura](https://infura.io) and [QuikNode](https://quicknode.io) both provide access to archive nodes for monthly costs.
-This is supported in [SynthetixJs](synthetix-js.md) via the underlying `.contract` property in every contract target.
+This is supported in [OikosJs](oikos-js.md) via the underlying `.contract` property in every contract target.

-    ??? example "E.g. fetch `Synthetix.totalIssuedSynths()` from a block in the past"
+    ??? example "E.g. fetch `Oikos.totalIssuedSynths()` from a block in the past"

         ```javascript
         import ethers from 'ethers';
-        import synthetix from 'synthetix';
+        import oikos from '@oikos/oikos-bsc';

         // assuming INFURA_PROJECT_ID is from a paid, archive node
         const provider = ethers.providers.InfuraProvider(